veraschue/hu_bp_python_course/README.md

 that is incredibly useful to keep track of the changes you do to files in a project and to organize your work.
 However most people feel that it has a steep learning curve, which we would like to ease up for you.
-Before we start the course be sure to look into [this]() great practical introduction to git.
+Before we start the course be sure to look into [this](http://maryrosecook.com/blog/post/git-in-six-hundred-words) great introduction to git.

 In order to take part in the course you should *fork* ([more about forking](https://help.github.com/articles/fork-a-repo/))